 Comprehensive income includes net income and all other changes in equity during a period except those resulting from investments by or distributions to shareholders.
-Other comprehensive income for the periods presented consists of foreign currency translation adjustments, unrealized gains and losses on cash flow hedges and adjustments for net experience losses and prior service cost associated with defined benefit pension and other postretirement plans.
+Other comprehensive income for all years presented consists of foreign currency translation adjustments, fair value adjustments associated with cash flow hedges and adjustments for net experience losses and prior service cost related to employee benefit plans.